-Interest and other types of investment income obtained on Notes by a Portuguese resident individual is subject to individual income tax.
-If the payment of interest or other investment income is made available to Portuguese resident individuals, withholding tax applies at a rate of 28 per cent., which is the final tax on that income unless the individual elects to include such income in his taxable income (englobamento), subject to tax at the current progressive rates of up to 48 per cent. plus an additional surcharge of 2.5 per cent. applicable on income exceeding ε 0,000 and up to ε 250,000 and of 5 per cent. applicable on income exceeding ε 250,000.
+Interest and other types of investment income obtained on Notes by a Portuguese resident individual is subject to personal income tax.
+If the payment of interest or other investment income is made available to Portuguese resident individuals, withholding tax applies at a rate of 28 per cent., which is the final tax on that income unless the individual elects to include such income in his taxable income (englobamento), subject to tax at the current progressive rates of up to 48 per cent. plus an additional surcharge of 2.5 per cent. applicable on income exceeding €80,000 and up to €250,000 and of 5 per cent. applicable on income exceeding €250,000.

-Without prejudice to the Special Tax Regime for Debt Securities (Decree-Law 193/2005) as described further below, the general tax regime on debt securities applicable to non resident individuals is the following: Interest and other types of investment income obtained by non resident individuals is subject to withholding tax at a rate of 28 per cent.
+Without prejudice to the Special Tax Regime for Debt Securities (Decree-Law 193/2005, as amended) as described further below, the general tax regime on debt securities applicable to non-resident individuals is the following: Interest and other types of investment income obtained by non-resident individuals is subject to withholding tax at a rate of 28 per cent.

-Capital gains obtained by Portuguese resident individuals on the transfer of Notes are taxed at a special tax rate of 28 per cent. levied on the positive difference between the capital gains and capital losses of each year, which is the final tax on that income unless the individual elects to include such income in his taxable income, subject to tax at progressive rates of up to 48 per cent. plus an additional surcharge of 2.5 per cent. applicable on income exceeding &80,000 and up to &250,000 and of 5 per cent. applicable on income exceeding &250,000.
+Capital gains obtained by Portuguese resident individuals on the transfer of Notes are taxed at a special tax rate of 28 per cent. levied on the positive difference between the capital gains and capital losses of each year, which is the final tax on that income unless the individuals have held the Notes for less than 365 days and their taxable income, including the balance of the capital gains and capital losses, amounts to or exceeds $\in$ 81,199.
+If so, capital gains will be mandatorily included in the individuals' taxable income and will be subject to tax at progressive rates of up to 48 per cent. plus an additional surcharge of 2.5 per cent. applicable on income exceeding $\epsilon$ 80,000 and up to $\epsilon$ 250,000 and of 5 per cent. applicable on income exceeding $\epsilon$ 250,000.
+Resident individuals that are not subject to the income inclusion obligation may still elect to include such income in their taxable income.